Church History & Renewal

 Spangler, Ann, and Lois Tverberg.
 Sitting at the Feet of Rabbi Jesus: How the Jewishness of Jesus Can Transform Your Faith.
 Grand Rapids: Zondervan, 2018.

 Vickers, Jason E. Minding the Good Ground: A Theology for Church Renewal.
-Waco, TX: Baylor Univ.
-Press, 2011.
+Waco, TX: Baylor University Press, 2011.

-Wauzzinski, Robert A. Between God and Gold: Protestant Evangelicalism and the Industrial Revolution, 1820-1914.
-Vancouver: Fairleigh Dickinson Univ.
-Press, 1993.
+Wauzzinski, Robert A. Between God and Gold: Protestant Evangelicalism and the Industrial Revolution, 1820–1914.
+Vancouver: Fairleigh Dickinson University Press, 1993.

 Zakai, Avihu.
 Exile and Kingdom: History and Apocalypse in the Puritan Migration to America.
-Cambridge Univ.
-Press, 1992.
+Cambridge, UK: Cambridge University Press, 1992.